JoshuaJFHolloway/LocalizR/README.md

 - Be less ambitious

-    As soon as the group agreed to create a language learning app we came up with many great ideas of how to make this something special.
-    We narrowed these ideas down to the few that would represent the core functionality of the app, our MVP.
-It was important to all of us that we achieved our MVP through practicing the principles that we learnt throughout our time at Makers(particularly TDD).
-    However, unfortunately, this took longer than we anticipated to achieve and we were a day late on reaching it.
+    Reaching our MVP took longer than we anticipated and we were a day late on reaching it.
 As a team we were too ambitious and didn't recognise that it would take longer to understand the new tech we were learning.

 - Time management